datacats/ckanext-webhooks/README.rst

 - Access control: Make sure access-restricted events do not leak
 - API authentication - send webhooks to users who have API access to the dataset/ resource for which the webhook is being fired.
+- Filter: subscribe by entity id, for selective dataset/resource/etc...
 - Celery tasks for retrying failed hooks
 - Celery tasks for deleting stale unresponsive hooks